Origami-Cloudless-AI/software-engineering-project/README.md

 ![](images/mvp_004.png){height=85%}
 ::::
 :::
-Factor out UI part on Cloud. (e.g. ELK stack?)
+Factor out UI on Cloud.
+This part could be done independently from TinyML.

 # MVP4 -> MVP5